 3.)
 Selling the piano directly to a neighbor, friend, or relative.

-If you want to sell the piano to a neighbor, friend, or relative (as opposed to a stranger), the advice in the preceding paragraph also applies here for the most part, though some people may take a more relaxed approach about the service work and inspection because the buyer and seller are friends, neighbors, or relatives.
+If you want to sell the piano to a neighbor, friend, or relative (as opposed to a stranger), the advice in the preceding paragraph also applies here for the most part, though some people may take a more relaxed approach to the service work and inspection because the buyer and seller are friends, neighbors, or relatives.
 However, it is still a good idea to get the piano tuned, serviced, and appraised by a professional piano technician if possible.
 Unless you are a professional piano technician, you may be blissfully unaware of some of the potentially serious problems that may be lurking inside your piano, especially if it hasn’t been played or serviced in a long time (rarely do people sell pianos that are being actively used and serviced).
 Many people will say, and believe, that their piano is, “In perfect condition, it just needs to be tuned.”
 However, this is almost never true.
-If serious problems are discovered after the piano and money has already changed hands, well, you can see how this could lead to problems down the road.
+If serious problems are discovered after the piano and money have already changed hands, well, you can see how this could lead to problems down the road.
 A pre-transaction tuning and inspection are worthwhile if they prevent bad feelings between friends, neighbors, and relatives later down the road.

 4.)
 Selling the piano to a retail piano store like Rick Jones Pianos.